WHO, Gavi not planning COVID vaccine buys from S.Africa's Aspen | Health

 The Africa Centres for Disease Control and Prevention (CDC), Africa's top public health body, has called upon organisations procuring shots for the continent to prioritise sourcing from African producers.
 However, COVAX - the global COVID-19 vaccine-sharing programme instrumental in Africa's pandemic response - has no current plans to place orders with Aspen because of oversupply.

-But the South African company's expectations of high demand in Africa, where just a sixth of adults are fully vaccinated, have not materialized.
+But the South African company's expectations of high demand in Africa, where just a sixth of adults are fully vaccinated, have not materialised.
 Its CEO warned last week it would be forced to re-purpose about half of its vaccine production capacity if orders did not pick up.
-The Africa Centres for Disease Control and Prevention (CDC), Africa's top public health body, has called upon organizations procuring shots for the continent to prioritize sourcing from African producers.
+The Africa Centres for Disease Control and Prevention (CDC), Africa's top public health body, has called upon organisations procuring shots for the continent to prioritise sourcing from African producers.

 "In the case of Aspen, the current overall demand situation means we are currently not in a position to buy large quantities of vaccines," a Gavi spokesperson said.
 "However, we are in discussion to see if a collaboration would be feasible as part of expanding regional supply."

-Kate O'Brien, the WHO's Director of Immunization, Vaccines, and Biologicals, said COVAX had already secured the 380 million vaccine doses required for the global program for the second and third quarters of this year.
+Kate O'Brien, the WHO's Director of Immunization, Vaccines and Biologicals, said COVAX had already secured the 380 million vaccine doses required for the global programme for the second and third quarters of this year.
 "COVAX ... has more supply than is at present being demanded by countries, and that's a good place to be in," she told Reuters.

 LOCAL PRODUCTION AT RISK?
 As wealthy countries used their purchasing power to corner early supplies, Africa initially struggled to source COVID-19 shots, leading to calls for a boost to the continent's vaccine production capacity.